What is a Recovery Community Organization?

 - The mission statement of an RCO focuses on addiction recovery.

-- Some RCO's are hosted under the umbrella of a fiscal agent.
+- Some RCO's are hosted under the umbrella of a non-profit fiscal agent.
 In these cases, the RCO must have it's own autonomous governing board/ advisory board where decisions regarding policies, advocacy, staffing, budget, finances and programs are made.

 association of recovery community organizations